DmytroChymyrys/ILABS/README.md

 # Test created by Dmytro Chymyrys for ILABS based on Slim Framework 3 Skeleton

-Project developed under XAMPP environment using PHP 7 version.
+Project developed under XAMPP environment using PHP 7 version, MVC , ORM and Active records patterns.

 ## Install the Application